Marknjo/create-turbo-with-expo/README.md

     - `secret-generator.mjs` - file helps generate unique secrets/passwords
     - `src` - all api modules goes in here

-- `packages` shared packages across apps

-  - configs
+- `configs` as of v0.1.0 configs are in their own workspace
   - `tsconfig` - customizes typescript configurations
   - `tailwind` - customize tailwind config here
   - `eslint`   - all customized eslint configs
+  - `prettier` - prettier custom configs - run example `pnpm -F web format`.
+Note there is still `.prettierrc` in the monorepo directory.
+If you do not like running cli to format, comment/remove the `"prettier": "@mj/prettier"` settings in each **package.json** file like in the `@mj/api`.
+Removing it will default to the global prettier settings & on every save prettier will format the document as usual.

+- `packages` shared packages across apps
   - `storybook` Your workshop residence

     - `stories` - create all stories in this folder.
 NOTE: due to setup it is not possessible to colocate component, since we're using ui